Exercise - Set up your Azure DevOps environment

 Open the project in the file explorer

 In Visual Studio Code, your terminal window points to the root directory of the Space Game web project.
-You'll now open the project from the file explorer so you can view its structure and work with files.
+To view its structure and work with files, from the file explorer, you'll now open the project.

 You see the directory and file tree in the file explorer.